 To use a tenderizing powder, all you have to do is moisten the meat to aid adhesion, sprinkle on the tenderizing powder, pierce the steak a few times with a fork, and you’re ready.
 It’s simple and reasonably effective.

 The most straightforward and most satisfying way to tenderize a steak is to beat the hell out of it.
 You can buy a meat hammer just for this purpose, but any solid, heavy object will do.
-Just make sure that both your tenderizing implement and your work surface are up to the job.
+Just make sure that your tenderizing implement, and your work surface, are both up to the job.
 For example, I wouldn’t recommend anything glass for either.